 - 42. The Tribunal will consider the application to deny access to documents in a preliminary hearing before the substantive hearing.
-Subject to the patient's legal representative giving an undertaking to the Tribunal not to reveal the contents of the documents (including the source of any document) to the patient, the Tribunal will allow the patient's legal representative to view the documents which are the subject of the application prior to the preliminary hearing. - 43.
+Subject to the patient's legal representative giving an undertaking to the mental health service not to reveal the contents of the documents (including the source of any document) to the patient, the patient's legal representative may view the documents which are the subject of the application prior to the preliminary hearing. - 43.
 The patient will not attend the preliminary hearing to consider the application to deny access to documents.
 However, the person's legal representative (if any) may attend the preliminary hearing to make submissions regarding the application. - 44.
-At the start of the preliminary hearing, and only if the application concerns general rather than specified documents, the Tribunal may ask the authorised psychiatrist, the psychiatrist or their representative/s to confirm whether they need to rely on the documents as evidence that the criteria for compulsory treatment, ECT treatment or other relevant criteria the Tribunal needs to consider in a particular case are met.
-If the authorised psychiatrist, psychiatrist or their representative/s advise they do not need to rely on the general documents, the Tribunal may invite them to withdraw the application in accordance with section 370 of the Act and paragraph 56 of this Practice Note. - 45.
-For the avoidance of doubt, the authorised psychiatrist, psychiatrist (or representatives) may not withdraw an application to deny access to specified documents on the basis that they do not intend to rely on them.
-This is because such documents will always have the relevant connection to the proceeding (see paragraphs 24-26) whether or not the authorised psychiatrist or psychiatrist intends to rely on them. - 46.
 In accordance with the attendance requirements set out in PN 1 Applications, Reports and Attendance Requirements, the authorised psychiatrist, psychiatrist or their representative will be asked to make submissions to the Tribunal as to why they believe the serious harm test is met.